DSi ALUMNI

 Dance Spectrum was my second home for 19 years, 6 of those amazing years spent as a DSi teacher and staff member.
 My favourite memories from DSi were my years spent teaching, and sharing my love of dance with so many young dancers who were eager to learn.

 While teaching at Dance Spectrum I finished my undergraduate degree in Kinesiology, and after my years of teaching moved to Portland, Oregon to complete my Graduate Degree in Chiropractic Medicine and get a second Bachelor’s Degree in Health Science and Human Biology.
 I can’t thank Team DSi enough, and even though I am working on a new chapter in my life, I know DSi will always be my home.
-I will graduate as a Doctor of Chiropractic in the Summer of 2019, and although I will miss Portland, I can’t wait to be back in Calgary.
+I now work as a perinatal, pediatric and family wellness chiropractor at Healthy Families, so I spend my days helping moms, moms-to-be and their families feel their best.
+While in chiropractic school I met my husband (who is also a chiropractor) and we have to greyhounds – Atlas and Luna!

 Olivia MacDonald